iershovnsk/cloudformation-mybb/README.md

 - **Restrict SSH access**: By default the "SSHAllowedSources" parameter is set to "0.0.0.0/0" to allow any SSH connections to the nodes from any public IP address; this setting should be considerably more restrictive.

+- **Add CNAME parameter** to the template so that the MyBB code will use the custom domain name instead of the public endpoint generated for the AWS balancer.

 - **HTTPS support**: For a production environment I would enable HTTPS support and even try to force traffic through it (redirect via HTTP 301).